Morihei Ueshiba O'Sensei - Aikido Founder

 Ninjutsu can also involve training in disguise, escape, concealment, archery, medicine, explosives, and poisons, etc.

 The original Japanese martial arts schools were almost entirely sogo (comprehensive) bujutsu.
-With the long peace of the Tokugawa shogunate there was an increase in specialization with many schools identifying themselves with particular major battlefield weapons.
+With the long peace of the Tokugawa shogunate there was an increase in specialization with many schools identifying themselves with major battlefield weapons.

 Gendai Budo (modern martial way), is a general term to describe Japanese martial arts that are more modern.
 Either the art was founded after 1868, or it changed its methodology and lost its koryu status.